 In a method that restricts fermentation to only the production of glucose, ama-zake is safe for anyone of any age to drink.
 Low-alcohol versions do exist, but are usually made from mixing regular sake to the batch.
 Traditionally a summer-time drink, this “sweet sake” can be enjoyed hot or cold, and is often featured hot at the shops around Kenroku-en in winter.

-Sake is typically filtered to remove all rice solids until only the clear liquid remains, but a cloudy drink is sometimes preferred.
-A sake that is only coarsely filtered so small rice particulates remain, is nigori-sake, which is slightly sweet and should be gently turned before serving.
+Sake is typically filtered to remove all rice solids until only the clear liquid remains.
+However, sometimes a cloudy appearance is preferred.
+A sake that is only coarsely filtered so small rice particulates remain, is nigori-sake.
+This slightly sweet and opaque white sake should be gently turned before serving.
 No filtration at all results in the pungent doburoku, the closest sake gets to home-brewing, and which very few in Japan are permitted to produce.
 These include the residents of Shirakawa-go, a bus ride away from Kanazawa.
 In mid-October, the Doburoku Festival is held there amidst lion dances and handmade musical instruments, when a portion of the year’s doburoku is offered to the gods.

 Sake in Kanazawa